-COVID-19 has been one of the fastest spreading viruses to ever be.
+COVID-19 has been one of the fastest spreading viruses ever to be.
 In just a matter of weeks, the virus has spread throughout the globe, infecting thousands and disrupting the lives of nearly everyone.
-For many, this means closed offices, shut schools and a lot more family time than they expected.
-It is times like these when meal time becomes an activity.
-We are sharing some of our favorite, allergy safe meals and snacks, to make this trying time a little bit easier.
+For many, this means closed offices, shut schools, and a lot more family time than expected.
+It is times like these when mealtime becomes an activity.
+We share some of our favorite allergy-safe meals and snacks to make this trying time a little bit easier.

 Soup – We might not be in the dead of winter anymore, but it is still a little bit chilly.
-And while the children being home may be a little difficult, it does make for more interesting meal time options.
-There are a number of delicious, kid and allergy friendly soups just waiting to be made.
-Some examples might be; orange soup, vegetable soup or even potato soup.
+And while the children being home may be a little difficult, it does make for more interesting mealtime options.
+There are several delicious, kid and allergy-friendly soups just waiting to be made.
+Some examples might be; orange soup, vegetable soup, or even potato soup.

-Meat or Chicken – Simple, delicious, nutritious and filling.
-Meat and chicken are both great sources of protein for children (and adults) and has tons of different options for cooking and serving that it almost never gets boring.
-Try a roast beef sandwich (gluten free bread), baked chicken, or a juicy grilled steak.
+Meat or Chicken – Simple, delicious, nutritious, and filling.
+Meat and chicken are great sources of protein for children (and adults) and have tons of different cooking and serving options that seldom get boring.
+Try a roast beef sandwich (gluten-free bread), baked chicken, or a juicy grilled steak.

-Juice Box – A juice box may not technically be a snack, but sometimes all a child need’s is some juice to hold them over.
+Juice Box – A juice box may not technically be a snack, but sometimes all a child needs some juice to hold them over.
 The boxes made from 100% juice are a quick and easy way to satisfy your child without having to worry about dangerous allergens lurking.

-Dried Fruit – Easy to store and easy to trust, dried fruit are a great snack time option for allergy free children.
-Make sure you double check labels and confirm that the dried fruit doesn’t contain any additives and you’re good to go.
+Dried Fruit – Easy to store and easy to trust, dried fruit is a great snack time option for allergy-free children.
+Make sure you double-check labels and confirm that the dried fruit doesn’t contain any additives, and you’re good to go.

-Applesauce – Similar to the other fruit based snacks, checking the ingredients is vital, but these should all be good options.
-Other, similar options could be peach slices, raspberry apple sauce or fruit cups.
+Applesauce – Like the other fruit-based snacks, checking the ingredients is vital, but these should all be good options.
+Other similar options could be peach slices, raspberry apple sauce, or fruit cups.

-Meal time is always difficult with a food allergy in the family, but it is made even more difficult during times when the children are home.
+Mealtime is always difficult with a food allergy in the family, but it is made even more difficult when the children are home.
 Having unique ideas for your children to enjoy can lead to an easier time at home.
 However, always make sure to check labels and make sure your child’s food is safe.